Last Updated on July 16, 2022 by Chef Mireille

-Gelo di Melone – Sicilian Waternelon Jello is a natural way of making jello – a Sicilian favorite!
-This homemade jello has way more flavor than any box brand you use.
+Gelo di Melone – Sicilian Watermelon Dessert is an all natural watermelon pudding dessert made without gelatin – a Sicilian favorite!
+This homemade jello has way more flavor than any box brand you use, full of fresh fruit flavor.

 This is a traditional Sicilian dessert, especially served during the festival of Ferragosto.
 I have celebrated Ferragosto here in the Bronx’s Little Italy several times, but never noticed this treat.
 I did not have the opportunity to attend this year because I was working, but I am definitely going to try to attend next year and will be on the lookout for Gelo di Melone and see how mine compares.